WATER MANAGEMENT MASTER PLAN PUBLIC CONSULTATION PROJECT OF THE MUNICIPALITY OF VAL-DES-MONTS

-STATEMENT FROM L’ASSOCIATION DU LAC MCGREGOR LAKE ASSOCIATION
+STATEMENT ON THE MASTER PLAN CONSULTATIONS FROM L’ASSOCIATION DU LAC MCGREGOR LAKE ASSOCIATION

 The Association, on behalf of our membership, is pleased to have the opportunity to contribute to this Public Consultation on the Master Plan for Water (MPW) for the Blanche Ouest River Watershed;